Ekpoma: Population

+Climate Condition

+The Raining season in Ekpoma is oppressive and over most year. the temperature varies from 63 degrees to 87 degrees.

 People

 The people are mainly of Esan tribe, and are predominantly academic and non-academic staffs of Ambrose Alli University, owners of small scale medium enterprises (SME's), subsistence farmers and others which include civil service, trading, transportation and students of Ambrose Alli University.
-The people of Ekpoma are said to have originated from Benin, their language is similar to that of Benin dialect except for some differences in the form of words and also their intonation or pronunciation may be a little different.
+Ekpoma kingdom consists of 12 villages or communities with several quarters and sub-communities with Eguare as the headquarter.
+Though Eguare is the political headquarter of the Kingdom, Ihunmudumu is the ancestral headquarter as that's where the Otọ shrine (Alu Otọ) is located.
+The people of Ihunmudumu (Head town in Esan) are the once who consult the Alu Otọ.
+Many of these villages have been existing for centuries before they were incorporated into Ekpoma kingdom.

+The people of Ekpoma speak the Esan language which is the same with the general Esan language.

-The head of the town is known as or called the Onojie.
+The King of the town is known as or called the Onojie.
 This position is hereditary in which a son succeeds his father.
-The Onojie palace is in an environment named Eguare.
-The village council comprises ohe Edition, also known as the Elders, led by most Eldest in the community known as the Odionwele.
+The Onojie palace is in a community named Eguare.
+The village council comprises Iko-Edion, also known as the Elders, led by most Eldest in the community known as the Odionwele.
 The Edion are responsible for trying cases and settle disputes in the community.
 Messages or Information are passed from the Onojie through the Okhaimon to the Odionwele who will call a meeting of elders in order to discuss rising matters.

+Language

+The people of Ekpoma speak the Esan language, which is related to the Etsako, Edo and Owan languages.
+Their dialect of Esan is very close to the general Esan which is the Irrua dialect.

+Demographics

 Health

 The community enjoys a blend of traditional and orthodox medicine, with the presence of two general hospitals, some privately owned hospitals, and Government-owned health centers, and is also closely linked with Irrua Specialist Teaching Hospital, Irrua, where a lot of inhabitants visit to receive health care.
 Traditional bonesetters, traditional birth attendants, and herbal healers are also fairly distributed around the town setting.
 The caliber of staff commonly found at the health centers includes community health extension workers, nurses, auxiliary nurses and doctors.
 Services offered at these centers include health education, immunization, family planning counselling, treatment of minor ailments and first aid, referrals, and anti-natal.